Ddonec/puzzle/readme.md

 In this module I learned about namespaces, implemented namespaces, implemented multi-file namespaces.
 Now I understand the design considerations of using namespaces and modules.

 For example:(namespace, /// syntax and reference)

+## conclusion:

+In general, I understand the properties and methods that are used in Type Script, I understand that this language is closely related to the principles of object-oriented programming, but I still don’t clearly understand how I will use it in my work, I think that with practice I will understand better